jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-management.md

 The default Helm chart configuration of `jupyterhub-idle-culler` can be inspected in the Helm chart's [values.yaml (Helm chart version 1.0.0)](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/blob/1.0.0/jupyterhub/values.yaml#L529-L536) file.
-The Helm chart's configuration corresponds to flags in the [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler) package.
+The Helm chart's configuration corresponds to command-line flags passed to the [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler) package.
 Full documentation of these and additional flags can be found in [jupyterhub-idle-culler's